cambridgeltl/prompt4bli/README.md

 Traditional methods rely on learning parameterized CLWE mappings or cross-lingual word pair scoring functions and usually tackle BLI in three setups: (1) **Supervised**, 5K seed translation pairs; (2) **Semi-Supervised**, 1K seed translation pairs; (3) **Unsupervised**, 0 seed translation pairs. (cf. our previous work [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI) and [BLICEr](https://github.com/cambridgeltl/BLICEr)).
 Different from traditional methods, **Prompt4BLI** only makes use of off-the-shelf LLMs, **not** requiring LLM fine-tuning nor updating any learnable parameters.
 Our work considers the following prompting setups:

 - **Few-Shot Prompting**: We propose to retrieve a subset of the seed translation pairs (nearest neighbour retrieval) as in-context examples for prompting.
-Corresponds to the traditional Semi-Supervised and Semi-Supervised BLI setups when the seed bilingual dictionary size is 5K and 1K respectively.
+Corresponds to the traditional Supervised and Semi-Supervised BLI setups where the seed bilingual dictionary size is 5K and 1K respectively.
 - **Zero-Shot Prompting**: No in-context examples are used.
 Corresponds to the traditional Unsupervised BLI setup.

 # Dependencies